fengjixuchui/Linux-Danger/README.md

 # Linux kernel DANGER

-This project aims to hack the Linux kernel that make Usermode running in Ring0!
+This project modified the Linux kernel that make Usermode running in Ring0!

 ![Logo](./linux_danger.png)